agglayer/vault-bridge/src/secondary-chain/layerzero/README.md

 ### Non-Default Upgradeable Omnichain Fungible Token

-1. FIRST TIME ONLY: Deploy Non-Default OFT Adapter implementation and proxy on Primary Chain, and initialize it.
+1. FIRST TIME ONLY: Deploy Non-Default Upgradeable OFT Adapter* implementation and proxy on Primary Chain, and initialize it. *Non-Default Upgradeable Omnichain Fungible Token and Default Non-Upgradeable Omnichain Fungible Token on Secondary Chains share the same Non-Default Upgradeable OFT Adapter on Primary Chain.
 2. Deploy Custom Token implementation and proxy to Secondary Chain, and initialize it.
 You will need to set `oftAdapter_` to Reverting Contract.
 Please refer to [`DeployRevertingContract.s.sol`](../../../script/etc/DeployRevertingContract.s.sol) for more information.
 3. Deploy Non-Default Mint-Burn OFT Adapter implementation and proxy on Secondary Chain, and initialize it.
 4. Execute `setBridge(address)` in Custom Token with address of Non-Default Mint-Burn OFT Adapter.